jaijacobk/aurora_pg_rds_infra/README.md

  ```

 #### This will create the following
-1. A lambda called 'demo-lambda-dev-rds-infra-planned-failover-2-east' to manully promote the East as the primary (Deployed to EAST only)
+1. A lambda called 'demo-lambda-dev-rds-infra-planned-failover-2-east' to manually promote the East as the primary (Deployed to EAST only)
-2. A lambda called 'demo-lambda-dev-rds-infra-planned-failover-2-west' to manully promote the West as the primary (Deployed to WEST only)
+2. A lambda called 'demo-lambda-dev-rds-infra-planned-failover-2-west' to manually promote the West as the primary (Deployed to WEST only)
 3. A lambda called 'demo-lambda-dev-rds-infra-detach-and-promote-west' to handle an Unplanned Failover event (Deployed to WEST only)

 ### Step 6: (Do a Planned Failover to the East and make the East Primary)
-1. Fail the global cluster to East to flip the writer from West to East by invoking the lamdas as follows
+1. Fail the global cluster to East to flip the writer from West to East by invoking the lambda as follows
 ```{r chunk-name-with-no-spaces}
 aws lambda invoke --function-name arn:aws:lambda:us-east-1:{accountid}:function:demo-lambda-dev-rds-infra-planned-failover-2-east --region us-east-1  --log-type Tail ~/lambda.log
  ```